hivesolutions/builds/readme.md

     chroot.sh

-To create an ISO image of the Scudum distrubtion running using the [ISOLINUX](http://www.syslinux.org) boot loader use the following command taking note that the disk contents should be located at `/dev/sdb`:
+To create an ISO image of the Scudum distribution running using the [ISOLINUX](http://www.syslinux.org) boot loader use the following command taking note that the disk contents should be located at `/dev/sdb`:

     DEV_NAME=/dev/sdb make.iso.sh